-The Authority's toll rates remain unchanged for FY 2022.
+The Authority's FY 2023 budget is based upon current toll rates.
 The timing and extent of future rate adjustments will continue to be analyzed as projections are updated and revised based on actual results.
 The Authority has no plans to issue additional debt at this time.